ajnafa/PSCI-3300-Political-Research-Methods-SP23/content/01-Introduction-to-Quantitative-Political-Research/README.md

 - Course Introduction and Syllabus Overview

-- Read through the [“Getting Started with R and Stan”](../00-Getting-Started) module on the course’s Canvas page
+- Read through the “Getting Started with R and Stan” section of the week I module on the course’s Canvas page

 ### Thursday, January 19th, 2023